macka601/wwsr/README.md

 Jim Easterbrook also has some excellent information about the storage of the device at http://www.jim-easterbrook.me.uk/weather/ew/

 ## Requirements
-The program requires a
+The program requires the a WS1080 or WS1081 weather station and the additional packages
-* WS1080 weather station
+* libusb-dev
-* libusb
+* libpq-dev
-* pgsql
+* libcurl4-gnutls-dev
+do apt-get install libusb-dev libpq-dev libcurl4-gnutls-dev to get these

 ## Installing the program
 Unpack the files to a directory of your choice, then run the make file.